friendlyantz/quote_builder/README.md

 Once we’ve deployed the above phase, we can have complete confidence that all of our QuoteProducts have their item_id reference column filled out.
 ## Phase 3: Start referring to 'Item' columns(tax,cost,duties) instead of QuoteProduct `IF` methods.
 Restrict using the old Quote_Product.product column.

-Now that we have a fully working `Quote - QuoteProduct - Item` architecture we can begin to move logic into type specific locations.
+- [x] Now that we have a fully working `Quote - QuoteProduct - Item` architecture we can begin to move logic into type specific locations.
-We also want to move away from relying on the SyncQuoteProductItem’s callback and instead have the system work properly.
+- [x] We also want to move away from relying on the SyncQuoteProductItem’s callback and instead have the system work properly.

+## Phase 4: With the application relying completely on the new table and the old `product` column disabled we can finally drop the quote_product.product column and any supporting code.

+- [ ] Now database that contains accurate data and all future record creations refer Items from a separate table.
+Additionally, we have disallowed writing to the old column which allows us to safely remove it from the system.
+This also means that the system is prepared to function without the column existing.
+So the only things left are to write a migration to drop the beer_type column and remove the SyncBeerType.
 ______
 # ORIGIANAL README